Mecmaharshi/Mecmaharshi/README.md

 - OOPS Concept
 - Database Fundamentals (SQL: MySQL, Postgresql, MSSQL)
 - OS & Networking Fundamentals

 I am also well acquainted with C++ & Python in programming.

-- 🔭 I’m currently learning DSA with C++ as the programming language.
+- 🔭 I’m currently working as an associate engineer @celebal technologies in Python (frameworks as django, fastapi, flask) and Azure services development (Logic Apps, Function Apps, App Service, APIM etc.)
-- 🌱 I’m currently persuing B.Tech final year in ECE.
+- 🌱 I’m completed B.Tech in ECE from Techno Main Salt Lake.
-- 👯 I’m looking to collaborate on ...  projects in web dev/C++
+- 👯 I’m looking to collaborate on more projects in Python or any other techstack if possible.

 - 📫 Reach me: ..........
 Email: mecmaharshi9@gmail.com
                           maharshiishujasrajdhawal@gmail.com

 - ⚡ Fun fact: ...
 I am also very intrested in Renewables and e-transmission